lidofinance/rewards-managers/README.md

 ### RewardsManager.vy

 This contract simplifies operations with reward periods of StakingRewards contracts for the DAO.
-No changes have been made compared to the original repository.
+Compared to the original repository next changes were applied:

+- Was added method `period_finish()` which returns end of the rewards period of `StakingRewards` contract.
+This method will help retrieve all info required to start a new reward period directly from the manager contract.
+- Method `recover_erc20()` now accepts `_amount` as the second argument to allow recovery of the exact amount of tokens instead of the whole balance.

 ## Project Setup